Community attitudes survey 2019: Harm from gambling

 - reduced savings

-- spending less time with people they care about
+- spending less time with people they cared about.

-Men (9.2 per cent) were more likely than women (4.9 per cent) to report harm.
-People at risk of, or already experiencing, problem gambling were more likely to report harm.
+Men (7 per cent) were more likely than women (4.3 per cent) to report harm.

 ‘All people who gamble are at risk of harm’

-About half the people surveyed agreed that everyone who gambles is at risk of harm.
+Around half the people surveyed (55 per cent) agreed that everyone who gambles is at risk of harm.

-There were no significant differences in agreement with this statement across age or gender.
+There were no noticeable differences in agreement with this statement across age and gender.

 Confidence in avoiding gambling harm

-When asked whether they agreed or disagreed with the statement, ‘I am confident that I would never get addicted to gambling’, 67.2 per cent of people agreed.
+When asked whether they agreed or disagreed with the statement, ‘I am confident that I would never get addicted to gambling’, around two-thirds (64.5 per cent) of people agreed.

 Find out more about gambling harm in Victoria.